Norman Garstin: Personal life

+The family moved to Penzance by 1895.
 On 22 June 1926, Garstin died in Penzance.

 Career

 Garstin worked as a painter, teacher, art critic and journalist.
 As printed in 100 Years in Newlyn, Norman Garstin was:

 He was a man of intensely individual impulses and opinions, and incurred unpopularity at times through his views on war and other topics.
 But he was a stimulating teacher and a shrewd critic, and had a true eye for a picture with old architecture and historic atmosphere, as well as a brush capable of rendering his intentions with right effect.

 In 1888 he became a member of the New English Art Club (NEAC).
 Garstin became a member of the Newlyn Society of Artists (NSA) and was on the Newlyn Art Gallery's Provisional Committee for its opening in 1895.
 Garstin said of the plein-air approach used by St Ives and Newlyn artists: They were "filled with this idea of a fresh unarranged nature to be studied in her fields, and by her streams, and on the margin of her great seas – in these things they were to find the motives of their art."

 He was a teacher and took groups to "his favorite painting haunts on the Continent."
 For instance, Frances Hodgkins, a New Zealand artist, attended Garstin's 1901 and 1902 summer sketching classes in France.
 He taught Harold Harvey, the only Cornish Newlyn School painter, and his daughter, Alethea.